-HRWC’s Natural Areas Project
+HRWC’s Natural Area Assessment and Protection Project

-- are helping local communities, conservancies, and state and county agencies to prioritize limited funding to preserve the best natural areas first;
+- helping local communities, conservancies, and state and county agencies to prioritize limited funding to preserve the best natural areas first;

-- are organizing volunteer teams to perform field assessments on these natural areas.
+- organizing volunteer teams to perform field assessments on these natural areas.
 If you like to get outdoors and learn about ecology, join us!

 Free Assessments for Landowners